-Though Kennedy is buried at Arlington, at the time of his death, many believed that he would be buried in Brookline, Mass.
-Woodrow Wilson was the only other president besides Taft who had been buried outside of his native state and in the National Capital Region.
-President Wilson is buried at the National Cathedral in Washington, D.C.
+Kennedy is one of only two presidents buried at Arlington.
+The other is William Howard Taft, who died in 1930.
+At the time of Kennedy's death, many believed that he would be buried in Brookline, Massachusetts, where he was born and raised.
+Besides Taft, Woodrow Wilson was the only other president who had been buried outside of his native state and in the National Capital region.
+(President Wilson is buried at the National Cathedral in Washington, D.C.)

 The initial plot was 20 feet by 30 feet and was surrounded by a white picket fence.
-During the first year often more than 3,000 people an hour visited the Kennedy gravesite, and on weekends an estimated 50,000 people visited.
-Three years after Kennedy's death, more than 16 million people had come to visit the Kennedy plot.
+During the first year after Kennedy's death, up to 3,000 people an hour visited his gravesite, and on weekends an estimated 50,000 people visited.
+Three years after Kennedy's death, more than 16 million people had visited the gravesite.

 Because of the large crowds, cemetery officials and members of the Kennedy family decided that a more suitable site should be constructed.
-Construction began in 1965 and was completed July 20, 1967.
-Lighted by Mrs. Kennedy during the funeral, the Eternal Flame burns from the center of a five-foot circular flat-granite stone at the head of the grave.
+Construction began in 1965 and was completed on July 20, 1967.
+Lit by Mrs. Kennedy during the funeral, an eternal flame burns from the center of a five-foot circular granite stone at the head of the grave.

-The Kennedy family paid actual costs in the immediate grave area.
-The government was responsible for the improvements in the surrounding area that provided for the accommodation of the visiting public.
-Funds in the amount of $1,770,000 were included for this purpose in Fiscal Year 1965's Public Works Appropriation.
+The Kennedy family paid actual costs in the immediate grave area, while the federal government funded improvements in the surrounding area that accommodated the visitng public.
+The 1965 Public Works appropriation included $1,770,000 for this purpose.

 Other Kennedy family members are buried nearby.
 Robert F. Kennedy, who was assassinated on June 6, 1968, was interred at Arlington in 1971.
 Jacqueline Bouvier Kennedy Onassis was laid to rest next to President Kennedy on May 23, 1994.
 Senator Edward M. Kennedy was buried in an adjacent plot after his death in August 2009.